The Petit Lenormand deck is available now. Limited stock

 The shadow lies in the tendency to dramatize, comment on, or judge the suffering of others.

-In its dark polarity, this combination can evoke a climate where one feasts on bad news, where the hardest details are repeated, where the Cross of others is commented on without asking if it helps them.
-Cross then becomes a spectacle, Birds a chorus of rumors, criticisms, or pessimistic prophecies.
-The essence of Birds warns against the 'noise' that covers the dignity of those going through an ordeal.
-Heart reminds that it is always possible to choose words that support, console, and respect each person's journey, rather than words that crush.
+In its dark polarity, this combination can evoke a climate where one revels in bad news, where the hardest details are repeated, and where the Cross of others is commented on without considering if it helps them.
+The Cross then becomes a spectacle, while the Birds form a chorus of rumors, criticisms, or pessimistic prophecies.
+The essence of the Birds warns against the 'noise' that obscures the dignity of those enduring an ordeal.
+The Heart reminds us that it is always possible to choose words that support, console, and respect each person's journey, rather than words that crush.

 Calibration questions